When PKR 2.4M in SEO Spend Stops Producing Leads for Pakistani SMEs

 They redirect content investment from volume to extractability.
 Instead of publishing 12 blog posts per month targeting long-tail informational queries (which AI answers now satisfy without clicks), the top performers publish 4 structured pages optimized for AI citation — pages with schema markup, self-contained definition paragraphs, and statistics from named sources like SBP and PTA.
 Four extractable pages outperform twelve generic posts because the extractable pages earn AI citations that drive branded search and direct visits.

-The data from these accounts suggests that Pakistani SMEs spending PKR 200,000 monthly on SEO alone would see better lead generation by reallocating PKR 80,000 to targeted Google Ads campaigns on commercial-intent keywords where AI Overviews are less likely to appear.
+The pattern from these accounts suggests that Pakistani SMEs spending heavily on SEO alone should test a reallocation toward targeted Google Ads campaigns on commercial-intent keywords where AI Overviews are less likely to satisfy the full query.
 The AI search optimization budget guide for Pakistani SMEs provides detailed allocation frameworks.

 The budget shift that changes outcomes